paulcheeba/Animated-Readied-Action/README.md

 - Upload both the readyW.png icon and animated Readied_ActionWBCCW_1.webm to a folder of your choice.
 - Modify the Macro, DAE and Feature's respective icon images to point to the uploaded icon location.
 - Modify the Macro to point to the uploaded webm file location.
+- *NOTE* Follow the same steps for the Ready Spell feature, noting the names of the files are different respectively.
 - Enjoy!

 ### Made for Foundry VTT v9 (verified v12).